APSC CCE Syllabus, 2025: Exam Pattern & Syllabus of APSC Prelims & Mains

 – Autonomous Councils and their customary laws

-Administrative Commissions– Assam Public Service Commission (APSC) for recruitment.
+Population and Industries – Assam Public Service Commission (APSC) for recruitment.

 – State Election Commission managing elections.

-Citizen-Centric Governance– Citizen Charter for transparency and accountability.
+Citizen-Centric Governance – Citizen Charter for transparency and accountability.

 – Legal rights ensuring welfare and inclusion.